chinmayg/PhotoOrganizer/README.md

 # Photo Organizer

-A Python package that organizes photos from different sources (iPhone and Android) by date and location using their metadata.
+A Python package that organizes photos and videos from different sources (iPhone and Android) by date and location using their metadata.

 ## Features
-- Organizes photos by date (Year/Month/Day)
+- Organizes photos and videos by date (Year/Month/Day)
 - Creates location-based subfolders when GPS data is available
 - Uses Google Maps Geocoding API for accurate location data
-- Supports both iPhone and Android photo formats
+- Supports both iPhone and Android media formats
+- Supports common image formats (JPG, PNG, HEIC) and video formats (MOV)
 - Customizable file type filtering
 - Preserves original files and metadata
 - Handles duplicate filenames